wilsoncollin7/README-Generator/README.md

   ## Installation

-  install project
+  t

   ## Usage

-  useage of project
+  t

   ## License

-  This aplication is made with the
+  This aplication is made with the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0)

   ## Contributing

-  contribute nothing
+  t

   ## Tests

-  test this
+  t

   ## Questions

   For any questions you might have, you can email me at wilsoncollin7@gmail.com.
 You can also check out my [GitHub Profile](https://github.com/wilsoncollin7).